Skip to Content

 Food and drink: Some sections of the Cotswold Way don’t have many facilities but you’re spoilt for choice on day 1.
 There’s a good selection of shops and cafés in Chipping Campden and Broadway.
 If you want to pick up picnic supplies there are small Coop and One Stop supermarkets on the High Street in Chipping Campden or Maylam’s and Toke’s delis sell fresh bread and cheeses.

-There’s a café at the Broadway Tower and Broadway village has a Coop and plenty of places to eat out – our favourites include the Broadway Deli, Russell’s Fish and Chips and the Market Pantry café.
-And the beer garden at the Mount Inn Stanton is a good spot to toast the day’s walk.
+There are two cafés at the Broadway Tower and Broadway village has a Coop and plenty of places to eat out – our favourites include the Broadway Deli and Russell’s Fish and Chips.
+And the beer garden at the Mount Inn Stanton is a great spot to toast the first day’s walk.

-Toilets: There are public toilets in Chipping Campden (High Street GL55 6HB and Sheep Street GL55 6DX) and along the route at the Fish Hill Picnic Area (WR12 7LD) and in Broadway (one at Broadway Park, 71 High Street WR12 7DP and another at 4 Church Close WR12 7AH).
+Toilets: There are public toilets in Chipping Campden (at Sheep Street GL55 6DX and on the High Street GL55 6HB), along the route at the Fish Hill Picnic Area (WR12 7LD) and in Broadway (at the Activity Park, 71 High Street WR12 7DP and in Church Close Car Park WR12 7AH).

 Day 2: Stanton to Winchcombe (8 miles/13km)